ajread4/ctf-help/Miscellaneous.md

 ## Symlinks
 There is a possibility to read a file in python with ```f.read()``` where you can create a symlink to read another file.

+# PowerShell

+## Download String
+Sometimes Cobalt Strike payloads must be grabbed by the target using PowerShell.
+Best avenue is to google deobfuscation of PowerShell with Cobalt Strike Beacons.
+Example [here](https://medium.com/@polygonben/deobfuscating-a-powershell-cobalt-strike-beacon-loader-c650df862c34)